 Plain English can be valuable in many types of written material, such as:

 The people who will read your writing may well be busy, perhaps stressed.
-Will they be willing and able to spend a lot of time making sense of complicated sentences with difficult wording?
+Will they be prepared to spend much time making sense of complex sentences with difficult wording?
 If you want them to respond positively, it’s worth going the extra mile to make the reading process quick and easy for them.

 This will be good for customer relations and your organisation’s reputation.
 You’ll be keeping the readers on your side, and showing that you care about them.

-In the end, it may well save time and money for you.
-With less risk of confusion and ambiguity, there’ll be less of a need to clarify things to your customers or staff, or to deal with mistakes caused by misunderstandings.
+It may well save time and money for you.
+With less risk of confusion and ambiguity, there’ll be less need to clarify things to your customers, your staff and other readers, or to deal with mistakes caused by misunderstandings.

-Accessibility is often an important factor – you may need to allow for readers with different educational and linguistic backgrounds, and different levels of literacy.
-Also, if your text will need to be translated into other languages, a plain writing style will help to make that process more efficient and reliable.
+Accessibility is often an important factor.
+You may need to allow for readers with different educational and linguistic backgrounds, and different levels of literacy.
+If your text is going to be translated into other languages, a plain writing style will help with that process.

-This isn’t about ‘dumbing down’, though.
+This isn’t about ‘dumbing down’, as is sometimes suggested.
 Even highly intelligent, well-educated people with a strong command of English may struggle to grasp what something means if it isn’t presented simply, concisely and logically.
-Have you ever heard anyone complain that something is too easy to read?
+Have you ever heard anyone complain that something was too easy to read?

 Here are some more thoughts on the benefits of plain English: